-- Select Court and Case Type – Choose the court location and case type.
+- Court and Case Type – Choose the court location and case type

-- Enter the Document Description: If you choose a document type with (name extension) on the end of it, you will be able to type the true document title in the document description field.
+- Document Description – If you choose a document type with (name extension) on the end of it, you will be able to type the true document title in the document description field.

-- Click the Click to Upload link to add your document.
-We’ll automatically convert most native file formats (i.e. Word, WordPerfect, JPG, PNG, GIF, TIF) into the Court’s preferred Adobe PDF format, upon upload.
+- Click to Upload – Click the link to add your document.
+Aside from the Bulk Party List, our system will automatically convert most native file formats (i.e. Word, WordPerfect, JPG, PNG, GIF, TIF) into the Court’s preferred Adobe PDF format, upon upload.

-- Click the Edit button to edit a description, delete a document, replace a document, or add an attachment.
+- Edit – Click the Edit button to edit a description, delete a document, or replace a document.

-- Filers may select a Guardian Ad Litem, Incompetent Person, and/or Minor party sub role on case types that allow it.
+- Filers may select a Guardian Ad Litem, Incompetent Person, and/or Minor party sub role.
 (Check as many as applicable)

 - Address Unknown, International Address, and Save to Address Book check boxes: